WGLab/dragonstar2019/alignment/README.md

 Similarly, we get
 ```
 SN      0       number of samples:      1
-SN      0       number of records:      362
+SN      0       number of records:      1565
 SN      0       number of no-ALTs:      0
-SN      0       number of SNPs: 360
+SN      0       number of SNPs: 1546
 SN      0       number of MNPs: 0
-SN      0       number of indels:       2
+SN      0       number of indels:       19
 SN      0       number of others:       0
-SN      0       number of multiallelic sites:   0
+SN      0       number of multiallelic sites:   1
-SN      0       number of multiallelic SNP sites:       0
+SN      0       number of multiallelic SNP sites:       1
 ```
-The precision is 362/1415=0.256, and the recall is 362/829=0.437.
-Compared with the variants called with `minimap2`, it seems that on short reads, `bwa` gives better performance.
+The precision is 1565/2499=0.626, and the recall is 1565/1922=0.814.
+Compared with the variants called with `minimap2`, it seems that on short reads, `minimap2` gives better performance.

 #### 1.6 Comparison of two called variants.